Updated October 9, 2023

 Is a new WCAG version a big deal?

-WCAG version 2.2 is coming later this year (in April 2023)!
+WCAG version 2.2 officially became a W3C recommendation in October 2023.
 For those of us that follow digital accessibility closely, changes to the Web Content Accessibility Guidelines (WCAG) are a pretty big deal.
 Stability in standards is important so WCAG does not change very often.
 It has been five years since WCAG version 2.1 was fully released.
-And WCAG 2.2 will be only the fourth version of the guidelines released in the past 25 years.
+And WCAG 2.2 is only the fourth version of the guidelines released in the past 25 years.

 If you are responsible for a website or digital product, what does it mean for you?
 Access Armada has already made some small changes to its website in anticipation of the new standards.
 If you are already following digital accessibility best practices, the impact may be small.
 WCAG 2.2 is meant to be fully backwards compatible with earlier versions and introduces specific incremental changes in a few key areas.